 It is measured at 3.5 x 2 x 3 inches / 8.9 x 5.2 x 7.8cm (h x w x d), it’s a very compact home security camera, and the cameras are designed to be weatherproof too.

-Arlo Ultra 2 can also be positioned using a magnetic mount which is included in the box, though of course, this is less secure than the screw mount, as the camera can be detached easily at any time.
-The camera can also be used while it is free-standing without using any of the mounts.
+Alternatively, Arlo Ultra 2 can be mounted with a magnetic mount included in the box, although this is less secure than the screw mount since the camera can be detached easily.
+The camera can also be used free-standing without mounts.

 It uses a SmartHub, which is what connects it to your router for internet access.
 The shinny white hub, which is measured at 6 x 4.7 x 2.1 inches / 15.2 x 12 x 5.3cm (h x w x d) is in keeping with the design of the Arlo Ultra 2 cameras, and it offers local storage for the camera’s footages through a microSD card slot if you prefer to rather not subscribe to Arlo Smart.